Alexandru-Danesc/clasa-a-9-a-fizica/README.md

-These are the 9th-grade classical mechanics high-school physics lessons, according to the Romanian national curriculum
+These are the 9th-grade high-school physics lessons, according to the Romanian national curriculum